-Orezone has focused its exploration efforts in West Africa as this region offers relatively under-explored geological potential as well as near-surface oxidized deposits that can be explored and developed at a low cost.
-Burkina Faso is the country with the greatest untested potential in West Africa and it is here that Orezone has acquired a strategic land position over the last 15 years.
+Orezone has focused its exploration efforts in West Africa as this region offers favorable geological as well as near-surface oxidized deposits that can be explored and developed at a low cost.
+Burkina Faso has seen significant exploration activity over the past few years and it is here that Orezone has acquired a strategic land position over the last 20 years.

 Burkina Faso Snapshot